 Packing list for hiking: essentials

 Some essentials everybody will need, no matter if you hike for a few hours or a few days:

 - Backpack*: a smaller light backpack for day trips (needs to fit perfectly or you might get problems like neck pain, back pain, etc.) a bigger one for a longer trip…

 - good fitting shoes (high shaft, low shaft, water proof, lightweight,) Read more about how to find the right hiking shoes in my blog post-> “Best hiking boots”

-- comfy pants
+- comfy pants or leggings

 - shirt and jacket (even in summer, if you go uphill it might become colder quickly)

 - water bottle*/hydration pack*